Valencia, Color and Contrasts

 Overview

 A bike tour in Valencia is a journey of color and contrasts.
-Valencia is a land of wine and oranges, olives and almonds, rugged mountains and green valleys, rivers and sea, and orchards and pine forests.
-It is an eclectic mix of modernity and history, religion, and secularity, but above all, sunshine!
+Valencia is a land of wine, oranges, olives, almonds, rugged mountains, green valleys, rivers, sea, orchards, and pine forests.
+It is an eclectic mix of modernity, history, religion, and secularity, but above all, sunshine!

 The journey starts in the Vinalopó River valley and leads through scenic valleys and the foothills of imposing mountains.
 You will cycle through the district known as Terres dels Alforins, renowned for its vineyards and stunning landscapes, sometimes referred to as “the Tuscany of Valencia”.